RustScan/RustScan/README.md

 If it says "250", run `rustscan -b 240` for a batch size of 240.

-Increasing the open file limit poses danger, but increases the time.
+Increasing the open file limit increases speed, but poses danger.
 Although, **opening more file sockets on the specified IP address may damage it**.

 To open more, set the ulimit to a higher number: